HPCSYSPROS/CFP18/CFP.txt

 OVERLEAF LINK HERE

 All submissions should be submitted electronically through the supercomputing linklings instance forwarded from http://hpcsyspros.org/submit.
-Please submit the main document (paper or abstract) in pdf form, as well as an accompanying zip (or gzip) file.
+Please submit the main document (paper or abstract) in PDF form, as well as an accompanying zip (or gzip) file.
 All reviews and comments will be available on http://submissions.supercomputing.org.
-All accepted papers and artifacts will be published on Github and archived with a DOI in Zenodo.
+All accepted papers and artifacts will be published on GitHub and archived with a DOI in Zenodo.